zhouwg/kantv/README.md

 - UI refactor

-- Android turn-key project(follow steps here would get same result to my local dev envs)
+- Android turn-key project(follow steps here would get same result **on Xiaomi 14** to my local dev envs)

 Some goals of this project are: